 Invoice expiration in seconds.
 Maximum 86400 (24 hours).
 Accepted only for provider: "VISAMASTER" and provider: "CHECKOUT".

-GEL and UAH_VISAMASTER tickers are blocked via the API.
+The API does not accept the GEL and UAH_VISAMASTER tickers.
 To deposit those currencies, use the WhiteBIT web interface.

-VISAMASTER Referer header: When using the VISAMASTER provider, the browser must be configured to send the Referer header when opening the invoice link.
-If the header is missing (e.g., when opening the link from a Telegram message or an email client that strips referrers), the end user is redirected to the WhiteBIT homepage instead of the payment provider.
+VISAMASTER Referer header: When using the VISAMASTER provider, configure the browser to send the Referer header when opening the invoice link.
+If the header is missing (e.g., when opening the link from a Telegram message or an email client that strips referrers), WhiteBIT redirects the end user to the homepage instead of the payment provider.
 Test the redirect path in the actual deployment surface (mobile app, email link, in-app web view) before go-live.

 Create a fiat withdrawal using the same POST /api/v4/main-account/withdraw endpoint used for crypto, specifying a fiat ticker.The same withdrawal endpoints apply (/withdraw and /withdraw-pay).
 Use fiat-specific tickers such as EUR, UAH_IBAN, USD_VISAMASTER, EUR_VISAMASTER.The beneficiary object is required for fiat withdrawals with tickers UAH_IBAN, USD_VISAMASTER, EUR_VISAMASTER, USD, and EUR.
-The partialEnable parameter may be set to true for increased maximum limits — the application must handle status 18 (“Partially successful”).
+Set partialEnable to true for increased maximum limits — the application must then handle status 18 (“Partially successful”).

 Fiat withdrawals require KYC verification.
 Accounts without KYC verification cannot process fiat withdrawals.

-In exceptional cases, a per-account override may be granted by the WhiteBIT institutional team that permits fiat withdrawal without standard KYC.
+In exceptional cases, the WhiteBIT institutional team may grant a per-account override that permits fiat withdrawal without standard KYC.
 This is exception-only — not a default capability.
 Contact institutional@whitebit.com for integrations with a documented case requiring the override.

 WhiteBIT Codes enable fee-free value transfer between WhiteBIT accounts.WhiteBIT Codes are alphanumeric strings representing a fixed amount of a specific currency.
 One account creates a code, shares the code string via any channel, and another account applies the code to receive the funds.